arboleya/snapshooter/README.md

 We got ourselves many times having to "clean the DOM" before saving to file or just wanting to save the content without header and footer.

-In order to do that we created the option to write a coffee file and filter the source before it gets written to the HTML file.
+In order to achieve that we created the option to write a coffee file and filter the source just before it gets written to the HTML file.

 In order to achieve filtering you must create a coffee file with a before_save method and specify that file with the "-k" option on the command line.

-The method will be called and will receive a jQuery object which you can use to manipulate the DOM, you should return the HTML bit you want to save.
+The method will be called and will receive a jQuery object which you can use to manipulate the DOM, you should return the piece of HTML you want to save.

 ````coffeescript
 # removing script tags from the DOM